akpw/efst/README.md

 This would keep the conf/key file in a dedicated local folder, further enhancing the cloud data security.
 As in the examples above we put both encrypted backends into a single directory (~/Dropbox/.my_secret_folder), another interesting implication is that we now have two interleaved encrypted file systems living alongside in a single place.
 While generally it's a good idea to use dedicated backend storage folders, a configuration like that could be useful for e.g. various plausible deniablity scenarios.

-I will follow up with more advanced examples and use-cases in some of the future blogs.

 [**EFSC**](https://github.com/akpw/efst#efsc) is a EFST configuration tool for managing EncFS preset configurations that could then be used for creating EncFS config files.
 Out of the box, EFST provide a default built-in configurations that can be viewed with the ```efsc show``` command: